Lorenz-127/PP3-task-tracker-cli/docs/refined-overview.md

    - Enhance security measures
    - Finalize comprehensive documentation

-This plan ensures we meet all criteria levels systematically, demonstrating clear progression in coding skills, project management, and attention to user needs.
-We'll use Conventional Commits throughout the development process to maintain clear version control and project history.
+This plan ensures I meet all criteria levels systematically, demonstrating clear progression in coding skills, project management, and attention to user needs.
+I'll use Conventional Commits throughout the development process to maintain clear version control and project history.